nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User opens ClickConnect application
-2. User requests to add a new contact
+1. User requests to add a new contact
-3. ClickConnect displays a success message after the new contact is successfully added
+2. ClickConnect displays a success message after the new contact is successfully added
-4. Use case ends
+3. Use case ends

 **Extensions**

-* 2a.
-User does not know what to type to add a contact
-    * 2a1.
-ClickConnect guides the user to the help section where instructions can be found
-    * Use case resumes
-* 2b.
+* 1a.
 User enters an invalid command
-    * 2b1.
+    * 1a1.
 ClickConnect alerts the user that the command is invalid and displays the correct format
     * Use case resumes
-* 2c.
+* 1b.
 User tries to add a contact that already exists in ClickConnect
-    * 2c1.
+    * 1b1.
 ClickConnect alerts the user that a user with that name and details already exists
-    * 2c1.
+    * 1b2.
 ClickConnect provides possible solutions (use different details if the contact name is the same)
     * Use case resumes

 **Use case**: UC04 - Display all contacts